 We had a chance to speak with Kelly Hutchison from the Gateway Arch Riverfront.
 She gave us some firsthand insight into the report’s findings: “One of the most attractive aspects of living in St. Louis is the cost of living.
 It’s one of the lowest in the country.
 What’s even more amazing is the number of free and low-cost attractions the city offers.
 There is so much to see and do in St. Louis, and you won’t break the bank!”

-With average sales price of homes well below the national average, the city is currently a buyer’s market and the cost of living in St Louis is affordable.
+With average sales price of homes well below the national average, the city is currently a buyer’s market and the cost of living in St. Louis is affordable.
 You and your family will be able to find the perfect home in your desired neighborhood while sticking to your budget.

 - Reinsurance Group of America

 - Edward Jones Financial

-It’s one of the most charitable cities in America.
+6. St. Louis is one of the most charitable cities in America.

-It has a family-friendly atmosphere.
+7. It has a family-friendly atmosphere.